civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 # SQL Queries: Voting Results

-##Learning Competencies

-* Use SQLite and the SQLite console to query data
-* Use common SQL Queries to view specific data

 ##Summary

  You'll be working directly with a three table database in the SQLite console.
 It's a great opportunity to see the more complex statements you learned from SQL Tutor in action!
 Use `.trace` to log all of your commands and paste into your gist.